ssashir06/muzero-http-service/README.md

 ### By using sample UI application

-This is the easiest way to use it.
+This is the easiest way to use it for test.

 1. Open http://localhost:8888 to open a sample UI application.
 2. Click the "Reset" button.